Infra JUnit Jupiter Testing Annotations

 for inner test classes.

-is not present or meta-present on a test class, in its
+If @NestedTestConfiguration is not present or meta-present on a test class, in its

 supertype hierarchy, or in its enclosing class hierarchy, the default enclosing